statpascal/emul99/readme.md

 ## ROM files

 The original ROMs are copyrighted and cannot be distributed with the emulator.
+The directory "roms" contains a file "roms.txt" showing the file names, sizes and MD5 hashes as they are expected by the various configuration files (the names follow

 For a working setup, at least the console ROM and GROMs (combined into a single file and padded to 8 KB) are required.
 All config files in the bin directory include "common.cfg" which loads these ROMS.